razavi32/kustomize-demo/README.md

 EOF
 ```

-Open the kustomization file with vi.
+Open the kustomization file in the mysql directory with vi.
 Add the following to the top of the file:
 ```bash
 secretGenerator:
   - name: mysql-pass